svbygoibear/hermes-crypto/README.md

 `hermes-crypto` is a fun page where you can ponder if the price of your coin will go up or down; place your bets, and see if the gods will be in your favour!

+## This REPO

+This repo contains the whole F/E for `hermes-crypto` as a whole.
+This includes all components, visual library and actual web-app itself.

 ## Status

 [![Build Status](https://github.com/svbygoibear/hermes-crypto/actions/workflows/s3-pipeline.yml/badge.svg?branch=main)]() [![Code Coverage](https://github.com/svbygoibear/hermes-crypto/actions/workflows/test-suite.yml/badge.svg?branch=main)]() [![Storybook Deploy](https://github.com/svbygoibear/hermes-crypto/actions/workflows/storybook-deploy.yml/badge.svg)](https://66b7998d30a1b8b8fa5d2380-cddhabsmcx.chromatic.com/)